thefoxbot/baba-save-manager/README.md

 The author will not be liable for any loss of data.

 ## Building
-Additionally, to build the app, the `PyInstaller` package is needed as well.
+To build the app, the `PyInstaller` package is needed as well.

 In the directory, run
 ```